bnulwh/vscode-insiders-portable-uncompiled/README.md

 * Completely portable - runs off a USB, cloud drive (DropBox, iCloud drive, OneDrive, etc) or hard drive.
 * Does not require administrator privileges, works for any user.
-* No need for any external software - simply download extract and run!

 ## System Requirements
 * Microsoft Windows 7 or later.